Your shopping cart is empty.

 Laura Thompson is an American mixed media and collage artist based in Virginia.
 Her contemporary and surrealist work combines meticulously cut imagery from vintage magazines with abstract and representational painting to create dream-like and amusing compositions.

-Growing up in a wealthy suburb of Rochester, NY, she was exposed to levels of privilege and hypocrisy that she found objectionable.
+Growing up on the fringe of a wealthy suburb of Rochester, NY, she was exposed to levels of privilege and hypocrisy that she found objectionable.
 From early on she honed the coping skills of humor and sarcasm.
 However, it wasn’t until after years of teaching art to middle schoolers that she began incorporating these themes into her own work.

 ART CLASSES & WORKSHOPS